Adobe Commerce (Magento) logo

 About Adobe Commerce (Magento)

-Adobe Commerce spans two products: Magento Open Source (free to self-host) and Adobe Commerce Cloud (enterprise, quoted at USD $22K+/yr).
-The open-source edition is endlessly customisable with 4,000+ extensions, but requires robust hosting ($50 to $200+/mo) and dedicated developers.
+Adobe Commerce spans two products: Magento Open Source (free to self-host) and Adobe Commerce Cloud (enterprise, quote-only).
+The open-source edition is endlessly customisable with 4,000+ extensions, but requires robust paid hosting and dedicated developers.
 It targets large retailers that have outgrown hosted platforms.

 Adobe Commerce (Magento) was founded in 2008 and is headquartered in San Jose, USA.